Do you have a disorganised manager?

 Typical characteristics of a disorganised manager

-Whilst individuals will have their own style of leadership, not necessarily showing all of the characteristics outlined here, a disorganised manager may display the following in their work habits:
+Whilst individuals will have their own style of leadership, a disorganised manager may display the following in their work habits:

 - Improvisation: Disorganised managers may need to rely on their ability to improvise if they do not plan ahead, which risks their team not having allocated time to plan, review and evaluate their work.